sous-chefs/php/README.md

 [PEAR](http://pear.php.net/) is a framework and distribution system for reusable PHP components.
 [PECL](http://pecl.php.net/) is a repository for PHP Extensions.
 PECL contains C extensions for compiling into PHP.
 As C programs, PECL extensions run more efficiently than PEAR packages.
 PEARs and PECLs use the same packaging and distribution system.
 As such this LWRP is clever enough to abstract away the small differences and can be used for managing either.
 This LWRP also creates the proper module .ini file for each PECL extension at the correct location for each supported platform.

 #### Actions
-- :install: Install a pear package - if version is provided, install that specific version
+- `:install`: Install a pear package - if version is provided, install that specific version
-- :upgrade: Upgrade a pear package - if version is provided, upgrade to that specific version
+- `:upgrade`: Upgrade a pear package - if version is provided, upgrade to that specific version
-- :remove: Remove a pear package
+- `:remove`: Remove a pear package
-- :purge: Purge a pear package (this usually entails removing configuration files as well as the package itself).
+- `:purge`: Purge a pear package (this usually entails removing configuration files as well as the package itself).
 With pear packages this behaves the same as `:remove`

 #### Attribute Parameters
-- package_name: name attribute.
+- `package_name`: name attribute.
 The name of the pear package to install
 - version: the version of the pear package to install/upgrade.
 If no version is given latest is assumed.
-- preferred_state: PEAR by default installs stable packages only, this allows you to install pear packages in a devel, alpha or beta state
+- `preferred_state`: PEAR by default installs stable packages only, this allows you to install pear packages in a devel, alpha or beta state
-- directives: extra extension directives (settings) for a pecl. on most platforms these usually get rendered into the extension's .ini file
+- `directives`: extra extension directives (settings) for a pecl. on most platforms these usually get rendered into the extension's .ini file
-- zend_extensions: extension filenames which should be loaded with zend_extension.
+- `zend_extensions`: extension filenames which should be loaded with zend_extension.
-- options: Add additional options to the underlying pear package command
+- o`ptions`: Add additional options to the underlying pear package command

 #### Examples

 ```ruby
 # upgrade a pear
 php_pear "XML_RPC" do